pspete/psPAS/CONTRIBUTING.md

 ## Pull Requests

-When submitting a Pull Request to psPAS, automated tasks will run in Appveyor.
+When submitting a Pull Request to psPAS, automated testing will run to ensure code quality and functionality.

+### Testing Infrastructure

+**Fork Contributors**: GitHub Actions workflow provides fork-friendly testing
+- Automatically runs when you push changes to your fork
+- Tests on Windows PowerShell 5.1 and PowerShell 7.x (Windows & Ubuntu)
+- Executes complete test suite (1870+ tests across 205+ test files)
+- No external setup required - completely self-contained
+- Test results available as downloadable artifacts

+**Main Repository**: AppVeyor handles production CI/CD
 - Appveyor will increment the version number (there is no need to do this manually)
-- The [`Pester`][pester-repo] tests for the module will run.
+- The [`Pester`][pester-repo] tests for the module will run
 - [Code Coverage][code-coverage] metrics for the module will be determined
 - Once code is merged into the `master` branch, and all tests pass, the module is automatically published to the PowerShell Gallery and tagged as a Release on GitHub
   - No PR's should be submitted to the master branch; submitting to the Dev branch allows for required tests & documentation to be updated prior to any code release.